+The Handmaid’s Tale Part 2.
 Some things changed when Gilead replaced the USA.
-Every one kept to their social ranking assigned to them and dress code given to them.
-It sounded as if money no longer existed but the black market seemed to thrive.
+Every one kept to the social ranking assigned to them, and a dress code was given to them.
+It sounded as if money no longer existed, but the black market seemed to thrive.

 Setting up new rules of sexual conduct was deemed essential in getting Gilead going.
-The porn industry, sexual assault, rape and such was eliminated or was pushed far into the background.
-All involved in the above were made to publicly recant or put to death.
+The porn industry, sexual assault, rape and such was eliminated, or was pushed far into the background.
+All involved in the above were made to publicly recant or be put to death.

-Purges came and went in Gilead especially with doctors who had performed abortion.
+Purges came and went in Gilead, especially with doctors who had performed abortion.
 This was a crime that was retroactive back to when abortion was legal.
 These doctors were hung with a placard with a picture of fetus around their neck.
-A lot or records were burned or shredded to save doctors lives.
+A lot of records were burned or shredded to save doctors lives.

-A problem with Gilead was that freedom of choice was very limited or had ceased to exist.
+A problem with Gilead was that freedom of choice was very limited, or had ceased to exist.
 Healthy sex education was deemed unbiblical.
 Everyone stayed in the role assigned to them.
-I wonder what God would think if The Handmaid’s Tale became reality?
+I wonder what God would think if The Handmaid’s Tale had became reality?

-One other double standard Gilead had was that males were always fertile no matter what.
+One other double standard Gilead had, was that males were always fertile no matter what.
 It was only women that were barren, a good point that Margaret Atwood brought out.
 Women were between a rock and a hard place.
-If fertile they were a kept woman, no more than a concubine.
-Other wise she would be classified as a Unwoman and sent to the colonies to do hard labour.
+If fertile, they were a kept woman, no more than a concubine.
+Otherwise she would be classified as an ‘Unwoman’ and sent to the colonies to do hard labour.

 A Handmaid had a lot of ‘free’ time that was meant for prayer and meditation.
-Offred thought of here time with her former husband, Luke, and their daughter.
+Offred thought of her time with her former husband Luke and their daughter.
 It was better than focusing on her current dull life.
-Life for a Handmaid was a predictable, one devoid of color.
-I can’t imagine anyone enjoying living in Gilead just enduring it.
+Life for a Handmaid was a predictable one, devoid of color.
+I can’t imagine anyone enjoying living in Gilead – they were just enduring it.

 Ron Murdock has lived and worked in Western Canada all his life, and will continue to do so until his last day on Planet Earth.
 He has a good number of interests and hobbies which include dogs, freight trains, baseball and astronomy.
 Ron wants to know what the truth is, and nothing but the truth, and will do what research it takes to find it.
 The best compliment he can get is when a person says his writing, or what he says, gets them seeking.